harideegee/project-h2o/README.md

+# water-potability-app
-# Testing the potability of water through an ML model
+flask web app that predicts the potability of water by giving in parameters to a ml model